-Cost of sales is comprised of the following:
+(a) Cost of sales is comprised of the following:

+2012 2011

-2011 \$ 2010 \$
+\$ \$

-Direct mining and milling costs (1) 14,241 15,987
+Direct mining and milling costs (1) 16,081 14,241

-Depletion, depreciation and amortization 2,411 2,532
+Depletion, depreciation and amortization 2,787 2,411

-Royalties 543 387
+Royalties 321 543

-Total cost of sales 17,195 18,906
+Cost of sales 19,189 17,195

-(1) Cost of sales consists of direct mining and milling costs; which include personnel, general and administrative, fuel and electricity, maintenance and repair costs as well as, operating supplies, external services, third party smelting, refining and transport fees.
+(1) Cost of sales consists of direct mining and milling costs; which include personnel, general and administrative, fuel and electricity, maintenance and repair costs as well as operating supplies, external services, third party smelting, refining and transport fees.
+Care and maintenance costs incurred at the mine during the illegal blockade have been included in cost of sales.